ACrst/datasciencecoursera/HelloWorld.md

-print("This is a file used to test RStudio push to GitHub!")
+This is a file used to test RStudio push to GitHub!
 ## This is a markdown file